grantmcdermott/grantmcdermott.github.io/_posts/2020-10-19-better-way-adjust-ses.md

 There are several takeaways from this exercise, e.g.`fixest::feols()` is the fastest method even if you are (inefficiently) re-running the models separately.
 But --- yet again and once more, dear friends --- the key thing that I want to emphasise is the *additional* time savings brought on by adjusting the SEs on the fly.
 Indeed, we can see that the on-the-fly `feols` approach only takes a third of the time (approximately) that it does to run the models separately.
 This means that **fixest** is recomputing the SEs for models 2 and 3 pretty much instantaneously.

 To add one last thing about benchmarking, the absolute difference in model run times was not *that* huge for this particular exercise.
-Maybe two minutes at most.
+There's maybe two minutes separating the fastest and slowest methods.
 (Then again, not trivial either...)
 But if you are like me and find yourself estimating models where each run takes many minutes or hours, or even days and weeks, then the time savings are literally exponential.

 ## Conclusion